csgillespie/efficientR/main.md

 - R version settings allow RStudio to 'point' to different R versions/interpreters, which may be faster for some projects.

-- `Restore .RData`: Unticking this default preventing loading previously creating R objects.
+- `Restore .RData`: Unticking this default prevents loading previously created R objects.
 This will make starting R quicker and also reduce the chance of getting bugs due to previously created objects.
 For this reason we recommend you untick this box.

 - Code editing options can make RStudio adapt to your coding style, for example, by preventing the autocompletion of braces, which some experienced programmers may find annoying.
 Enabling `Vim mode` makes RStudio act as a (partial) Vim emulator.